Skip to main content

 The following courses can be used to focus the concentration:

-1. Evaluate how the biology of aging influences late-life vulnerability.
+1. Evaluate how the biology of aging influences life-course vulnerability.

 330.623 Brain & Behavior in Mental Disorders

-2. Identify life course [and interdisciplinary] perspectives for studying aging systems.
+2. Identify life-course perspectives and frameworks for studying aging systems.
 380.604 Life Course Perspectives On Health

-3. Determine appropriate research methods that account for the complexities associated with the study of aging adults.
+3. Select appropriate research methods and metrics that account for the complexities associated with the gerontological study of aging adults.
 340.616 Epidemiology of Aging

-4. Assess interventions and policy to improve the health of diverse aging populations.
-309.605 Health Issues for Aging Populations OR
+4. Evaluate interventions, programs, and policy to improve the health of diverse aging populations.
+309.605 Health Issues for Aging Populations

-5. Develop oral and written communication skills to support the translation of research for practice and policies for the health of diverse aging populations.
+5. Develop trainees' critical thinking, oral communication skills, and knowledge of issues integral to disciplinary aging research.
 330.840 Special Studies and Research Mental Health AND

 140.840 Special Studies and Research Biostatistics